CodeMasterChef/gitvani.github.io/_posts/2019-08-10-machine-learning-bootcamp.md

 I want to understand clearly and run a machine learning model in real production environment.

 Understand TensorFlow and Google Cloud Vision.

+Variant of CNN from Transfer Learning.

+Rasa.com - Create assistants that go beyond basic FAQs